freenas/freenas-docs/userguide/system.rst

    environments.
 Boot environments marked with the *Keep* attribute as shown in :ref:`Boot Environments` will not be removed.
 If space for a new boot environment is not available, the upgrade fails.
-Space on the boot device can be manually freed using :menuselection:`System --> Boot Environments`.
+Space on the |os-device| can be manually freed using :menuselection:`System --> Boot Environments`.
    Review the boot environments and remove the *Keep* attribute or delete any boot environments that are no longer needed.